REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: The RoboFail Dataset

 \section{The RoboFail Dataset}

-The RoboFail dataset consists of failure scenarios in both simulation and real world.
-For simulation, we generate task execution data in AI2THOR \cite{kolve2017ai2} and manually inject failures.
-The dataset contains a total of 100 failure scenarios, with 10 cases for each of the 10 tasks.
-We provide the RGB-D observations, sound (20 classes in total), robot state data, as well as ground truth metadata obtained from simulation.
+In simulation, we generate task execution data in AI2THOR and manually inject failures.
+The dataset contains a total of 100 failure scenarios, with 10 cases for each of the 10 tasks (see details in \S \ref{sec:dataset_details}).
+We store the RGB-D observations, sound (20 classes in total), robot state data, as well as ground truth metadata obtained from simulation.
 The real-world dataset is collected by human teleoperation of a UR5e robot arm in a toy kitchen environment.
 The dataset contains 11 tasks with a total of 30 failure scenarios.
-We provide the RGB-D observations (with Intel RealSense D415), sound (with RØDE VideoMic Pro+), and proprioception data.
-In addition to the dataset, we also introduce a taxonomy of robot failure scenarios.
-The distribution of each category in the RoboFail dataset and some examples are visualized in Fig. \ref{fig:category}.
+We store the RGB-D observations (with Intel RealSense D415), recorded sound (with RØDE VideoMic Pro+), and robot proprioception data.
+A taxonomy of failure scenarios are visualized in Fig. \ref{fig:category}.